sunbird-specs/QuML/v1/question.md

 ##### Text Interaction

-A text interaction obtains a piece of text from the candidate.
-The QML player must allow the candidate to review their choice within the context of the question.
+A text interaction obtains a piece of text from the student.
+The QuML player must allow the student to review their choice within the context of the question.
 The text interaction must be bound to a response variable with single cardinality only.
 The type must be one of string, integer, or float.

 | **Data Attribute** | **data-text-interaction** |
 | --- | ----- |